Cool Things - Native American Ledger Art

 In 1878 a band of Northern Cheyenne escaped from Indian Territory.
 Captured and confined to the Dodge City jail, Wild Hog and other warrior-artists passed the time by portraying their former way of life.
 Two notebooks survive, measuring 3-1/2 inches by 5-1/2 inches and depicting 80 images of tepees, wild game, hunting, battles with other tribes, and courtship.
 One notebook was donated in 1922 by the widow of the Dodge City jailer.
 The second notebook was donated in 1939 by the widow of the clerk to the Indian Claims Commission.
 Included in the collection are two matted drawings quite unlike the style and format of the notebooks.

-These examples of Indian ledger art can be found in the Library/Archives Division of the Kansas Historical Society.
+These examples of Indian ledger art can be found in the collections of the Kansas Historical Society.

 Entry: Cool Things - Native American Ledger Art